 Before moving to the cloud

-Prior to handing over your assets to the cloud, an extensive risk analysis is in place.
+Prior to cloud deployment, handing over your assets to the cloud and even thinking about cloud security threats, an extensive local risk analysis is in place.
 Take a step back to evaluate your in-house situation and cover the gaps in your security.
+See where a data breach is most likely to occur.
 Also, get information about the vendor to verify they can meet your specific needs.
 This applies especially if you are dealing with sensitive information such as health data.

 A number of simple steps include: